 Give your sewing projects a professional finish by adding piping!
 Learn how to make and sew piping with today’s tutorial.

 Welcome to our Sewing Lesson!
 How to Make and Sew Piping!
-Recently I’ve shared quite a few projects which feature piping or cording.
-Inevitably when I share projects with piping, I get asked a lot of questions regarding sewing with piping.
+Recently, I’ve shared quite a few projects that feature piping or cording.
+Inevitably when I share projects with piping, I get asked many questions regarding sewing with piping.

-Many people feel intimidated by piping and cording.
-But I promise it’s so easy!
-You need to know a few tricks.
-Today I’m going to share my best tips and tricks for sewing (and making) piping with you.
+Many people feel intimidated by piping and cording, but I promise it’s so easy!
+You just need to know a few tricks.
+Today, I’m going to share my best tips and tricks for sewing (and making) piping with you.

 Why Use Piping?